dstndstn/ch_frb_io/README.md

   - Cleanup: it would be great to switch from pthreads to C++11 threads.
 (The C++11 API is much nicer but I'm not sure that code written using pthreads and C++11 threads can interoperate.
 If not, then we have to make the switch in many libraries at once!)

+  - There is a proposal to bitshuffle-compress the packets, which may reduce bandwidth by ~20%, but this is currently unimplemented.